Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 • Daylight: 16-19 hours in Oslo, sun hardly sets in Tromso

-If you are someone who is not a fan of cold weather and snow, then July and August months would be the best time of the year to visit Norway for you.
-It is as warm as it gets, and the days are long and bright.
 There is a range of outdoor activities that you can indulge in considering the endless daylight hours and the warmer temperatures.
 You can explore the fjords, spot the prominent Midnight sun, hike to Pulpit rock, pick berries, bike, trail, and trek.
 Try to squeeze in the Sami culture celebration in Norway during these months if you are visiting the north.

-This time of the year is perfect for road-trip planning across Norway, and especially a drive through Trollstigen Road (all though it is busy, so make sure to plan for plenty of time and drive within your limits).
 A trip to the Lofoten islands is ideal to experience water activities like kayaking, boating, fishing, surfing and snorkelling, in addition to some incredible hikes.
-July and August are also the best time to visit Norway to spot the migratory birds flocking the northernmost part of the country.
+July and August are also the best time to visit Norway to spot the migratory birds flocking the coastline.

 Top tip: hit the road and get off-the-beaten path to avoid crowds.
 The western fjords in particular are incredibly busy these months.

 Best places to visit: This is the best time of the year to visit Norway in its entirety, however, the Lofoten islands, Stavanger, Vesterålen, Finnmark, Svalbard, Trondheim are major picks.
+The fjords are, as mentioned, the #1 destination during the summer months.

 Events or Festivals: Gladmat (Scandinavia’s largest food festival), Riddu Riddu festival, Arctic sea kayak race, Bergen beer festival, Oslo jazz festival